 Prerequisite(s): Any 300-level history course.
 This course deals with the application of geographic information system (GIS) technology to historical analyses and provides an interactive tool to graphically represent and geographically locate a large amount of historic data.
 Unlike conventional two-dimensional maps, a GIS project can entail layers of information compiled to offer unique opportunities in the study of history to analyze time and space as simultaneous factors.
 Students will engage with both kinds of mapping practices, overlaying collected data onto a historic map using open-sourced GIS software.
 Equivalent course HIST 351 effective through Fall 2020.

-Prerequisite(s): HIST 100; and HIST 117 or HIST 118.
+Prerequisite(s): Any 200-level course and any 100-level HIST course.
 Study in a specific historical period, problem or theme.
 Particular course offerings will vary.
 Students may repeat course for up to nine credits as long as individual topic is different.
 Consult current schedule of courses for semester offering.
 May be repeated for a maximum of 9 credits as long as the topic is different.

 Designed to help students keep up to date in the fields of American, European and Non-Western history.
 Major trends and developments in the study of history in the light of recent representative examples of historical research and interpretation.